koopa31/SegSRGAN/README.md

 --weights_path
 ```

-The list of the paths of the images to be processed must be stored in a csv file.
+The list of the paths of the images to be processed must be stored in a CSV file.

 Where:

-> * **path** : Path of the csv file
+> * **path** : Path of the CSV file
 > * **patch** : list of patch sizes
 > * **step** : list of steps
 > * **result_folder_name** : Name of the folder containing the results